Texas ‘6th Great Lake’ As Flood Now Size Of Lake Michigan: Addicks Dam ‘Imminent Spill-Over’

 — Amy (@flwrpwr1969) August 28, 2017

-According to Fox & Friends on Tuesday morning this flooding event in Texas is going to take “years” of recovery, not a year, but “years,” according to officials they spoke with during their show.
-CBS News is reporting that it is feared that “worst has yet to come,” today with the flooding in the Houston area.
-The rain is forecast to continue and there is just nowhere for this water to go.
+According to Fox & Friends on Tuesday morning, this flooding event in Texas is going to take “years” of recovery, not a year but “years,” according to officials they spoke with during their show.
+CBS News is reporting that it is feared that “worst has yet to come” today with the flooding in the Houston area.
+The rain is forecast to continue, and there is just nowhere for this water to go.

 [Featured Image by David J. Phillip/AP Images]